obregon08/sprintdeck/docs/setup.md

 - **Supabase Auth Users** - User management is handled by Supabase Auth
 - **Foreign Key References** - Projects and Tasks reference `auth.users.id` from Supabase
 - **Session-Based Queries** - All queries filter by the authenticated user's ID
+- **Project Members** - Projects can have multiple members with different roles

 ### Prisma Configuration